maxprihodko8/test_task_symfony/README.md

 You have 2 hours to make the test, do as much as you can.
 *You can do the tasks in the order you want.*

-Once you are done send a zip back.
+Once you are done send a zip back with the entire folder but with the angular/node_modules, symfony_demo/vendor, symfony_demo/var/logs and symfony_demo/var/cache folders.

 #Backend Test

 Requirements: php >=5.6

 Go to the symfony_demo folder